faiton713/ABCDdataset/README.md

            |_ cv5-test.csv

 ```
-The link contains two directories, `fixed-scale/` and `resized/`, each corresponding to fixed-scale and resized patch pairs as mentioned above.
-Each directory has two subdirectories, `patch-pairs/` and `5fold-list/`.
+The root directory contains two directories, `fixed-scale/` and `resized/`, each corresponding to fixed-scale and resized patch pairs as mentioned above.
+Each of the directories has two subdirectories, `patch-pairs/` and `5fold-list/`.
 In `patch-pairs/`, "washed-away" and "surviving" patch pairs are stored in `.tif` format.
 Each `.tif` file comprises 6 channels, the first three channels for a pre-tsunami RGB patch and the last three channels for a post-tsunami patch.
 Also, for traceability of our experiment, in `5fold-list/` we prepared csv files that specify file names we actually used for our 5-fold cross validation.
 For example, `cv1-train.csv` and `cv1-test.csv` are training and test set for one of 5 folds, and so on.
 These csv files take the following format:

 ```
 patch-pair_14.tif,1